ant1974/ant-repo-public/samples/helloworld_00/docs/docs.md

 Starter for JTA transactions using Bitronix

 * ***spring-boot-starter-mail***
-Starter for using Java Mail and Spring Framework’s email sending support
+Starter for using Java Mail and Spring Framework's email sending support

 * ***spring-boot-starter-mustache***
 Starter for building web applications using Mustache views

 * ***spring-boot-starter-oauth2-client***
-Starter for using Spring Security’s OAuth2/OpenID Connect client features
+Starter for using Spring Security's OAuth2/OpenID Connect client features

 * ***spring-boot-starter-oauth2-resource-server***
-Starter for using Spring Security’s OAuth2 resource server features
+Starter for using Spring Security's OAuth2 resource server features

 * ***spring-boot-starter-quartz***
 Starter for using the Quartz scheduler